chilli007123/Dissertation/Disso_Render.md

 abstract: |
-    This paper aims to evalulate the effectiveness of Windows defenders protection mechanisms where evasion techniques are used.
-We discusses the current protection mechanisms in place to detect malicious files, and also the evasion techniques used to bypass such protections.
+    This paper aims to evaluate the effectiveness of Windows Defender Protection mechanisms where evasion techniques are used.
+We discuss the current protection mechanisms in place to detect malicious files, as well as the evasion techniques used to bypass such protections.
 Through the usage of off-the-shelf tools and custom payloads, the experiment was successful in evading AV.
-Tools such as AVET and Msfvenom had little success but Scarecrow was able to defeat Defender through the use of self signing and Living of The Land techniques.
+Tools such as AVET and Msfvenom had little success, but Scarecrow was able to defeat Defender through the use of self-signing and Living of The Land techniques.
 The results highlighted gaps between public tools and 0-Day handcrafted payloads, confirming the severity that custom payloads could impose in the ongoing battle between Virus and Anti-virus developers.
-With over 560,000 new detections of malware each day, the need to understand the current level to which we are exposed to malicious viruses is crucial.
+With over 560,000 new malware detections each day, understanding the current level to which we are exposed to malicious viruses is crucial.

 dedication: |
     I would like to dedicate this Dissertation to: